 What kind of shape do I need to be in?

 Our full day trips cater to active travelers.
 You will enjoy these trips if you are in good health and lead an active lifestyle.
 The “Full-Day Glacier kayaking and Hiking” trip is an active day, with about 3-4 hours spent hiking and 2-3 hours kayaking with frequent breaks.
 Guests currently under a doctor’s care or with a pre-existing medical condition should contact us before making a reservation.
 Please share with us any concerns you have about the physical nature of the trip.
 We can help find the best trip for you!

 Alaska has plenty of both.
 Neither are a problem on our day trips.
 The breeze at the glacier keeps the bugs down.
 Occasionally on the hikes bug repellent is needed.
 It is rare to see a bear on the trip, simply because we try to avoid them.
 However, your guide is experienced with bear behavior and the do’s and don’ts of a bear encounter.
 All trips begin with a “bear safety talk”.

 Children have a wonderful time on our trips.
 If your child is over 5, well-behaved, and can walk 2-3 miles, they are welcome.
 Please contact us with questions or concerns.

 What kind of Kayaks do you use?

-	We use two types of kayaks.
 For glacier kayaking, we use top-of-the-line inflatable kayaks.
 These two-person boats are the most stable kayaks we have found.
 They are comfortable and fun.
 Our guests love them!
-For our Halibut Cove paddle trips, we use double and single hard-hulled kayaks.
 Also very stable, these kayaks ply the Alaska water just as the Aleut kayaks have done for thousands of years.